 1. Dermal fillers

 These can be naturally- derived or made from synthetic material.
 They help get rid of puppet lines by plumping out the affected area.
 Usually, marionette lines appear because of face fat getting depleted and the skin losing its elasticity.
 Who would have thought that fat could be so important!

-Although often frowned upon by health experts, fat are vital to giving shape to your face, and lack of it can lead to unattractive hollowness and the creation of marionette lines.
-Dermal fillers however step in to reduce the hollowness, smooth out the wrinkles and get rid of puppet lines.
+Although often frowned upon by health experts, fat is vital to giving shape to your face, and lack of it can lead to unattractive hollowness and the creation of marionette lines.
+Dermal fillers, however, step in to reduce the hollowness, smooth out the wrinkles and get rid of puppet lines.